 Have you recently designed your office space at home or away?

 Do you have quotes hanging in your office?
 My quote hanging is “Effort=Results” – Roger Penske.

-I’d love to know if you changed any of the above to your office design.
+I’d love to know if you changed any of the above to your office design or to a man cave office space.
 Please drop a comment so we can discuss it below.